chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 In the case a Hot Fix Release is required, a release will be fixed following the versioning cadence for a new Stable Release as outlined by the appropriate Lifecycle Policy.
 Should a fix for the regression be unidentified after an initial investigation period of roughly five hours, the affected versions will be revoked and be made unavailable for download.

+In a scenario where a Hot Fix Release is required, the maintainers will decide whether a new **MAJOR**, **MINOR**, or **PATCH** release is necessary based on the scope of the change and the timing of the Hot Fix Release in a Cadence Release cycle.
+This means that some Hot Fix Releases will result in a second Stable Release for a given **MAJOR.MINOR** version while others may result in a new **MAJOR.MINOR** release.

-In either case, the Chef Maintainers will follow the Release Communication procedures to notify users.
+In all cases, the Chef Maintainers will follow the Release Communication procedures to notify users of the impact and remediation instructions.

 ##### Example Scenarios